MetOffice/forest/doc/source/user.rst

       --database /path/to/file.db \
       --config /path/to/file.yaml \
       --directory /replacement/directory

+Where the various ``bokeh serve`` options are passed straight through to the underlying bokeh server.
+FOREST specific options will be refined in the coming releases.

 .. warning:: While the intention is to support file(s) directly on the
              command line, at present this functionality is not supported